gallevi10/Projects-in-Java/Rent Agency/README.md

-# Car Rent Agency
+# Rent Agency

 ## Overview

-The Car Rent Agency project is a Java application designed to handle car rentals.
+The Rent Agency project is a Java application designed to handle car rentals.
 It includes classes for representing cars, dates, and rental agreements, providing functionality for managing and processing rental transactions.

 ## Classes